willsmythe/d3-geo/README.md

 #### Raw Projections

-Raw projections are point transformations that are used to implement projections; they typically passed to [d3.geoProjection](#geoProjection) or [d3.geoProjectionMutator](#geoProjectionMutator).
+Raw projections are point transformation functions that are used to implement custom projections; they typically passed to [d3.geoProjection](#geoProjection) or [d3.geoProjectionMutator](#geoProjectionMutator).
 They are exposed here to facilitate the derivation of related projections.
-Raw projections define simple point transformations: they take spherical coordinates [*lambda*, *phi*] in radians and return a point [*x*, *y*], typically in the unit square centered around the origin.
+Raw projections take spherical coordinates [*lambda*, *phi*] in radians (not degrees!) and return a point [*x*, *y*], typically in the unit square centered around the origin.

 <a href="#_project" name="_project">#</a> <i>project</i>(<i>lambda</i>, <i>phi</i>)